 Considerations for Supporting Children's Social Development

-Increasing desirable behaviors = Decreasing challenging behaviors Teach replacement skills - Provide preventative strategies - Address individual needs
+Increasing desirable behaviors = Decreasing challenging behaviors

 Vary the methods you use for re-directing.
 Maintain physical proximity so that you can speak calmly and quietly when re-directing.
 Use visual prompts and visual reminders to redirect.